Wills and Probate

 When money and death are involved, the fiduciary needs to hire competent attorneys to advise them how to allocate the assets of the estate, pay the estate’s bills and wind up the affairs of the person’s life.

 Property and assets titled jointly with others, or in the name of a trust often do not pass “through the estate” and are not probated, often resulting in greater privacy and lower administrative costs.
-Hiring an attorney to understand the often complex lives of the decedent will often speed the distribution of those assets that do pass through the estate to the beneficiary.
+Hiring a probate lawyer in White Plains to understand the often complex lives of the decedent will often speed the distribution of those assets that do pass through the estate to the beneficiary.

 Tackling the administration of the Estate should not be painful or overly burdensome if you hire an ethical attorney interested in a fair settlement of the affairs.
 The adverse consequences financially, legally, financially, and emotionally, too high.
 Contact Peter Klose to save you time, money, and stress.
 Klose & Associates will pull you through.